 “All things are number.” — Pythagoras (582 BCE - 496 BCE)

-The largest of those 26 sporadic simple groups is called the “Monster group.”
+The largest of those 26 sporadic simple groups is known as the Monster group.

-In 1984 the physicist Steven Weinberg remarked:
+In 1984, the physicist Steven Weinberg made the following remark:

 The Universe is an enormous direct product of representations of symmetry groups.
 It's hard to say it any more strongly than that.